hashworks/xREL-Terminal-Client/README.md

 ## Install

-Archlinux users can use the AUR package [xrel-terminal-client](https://aur.archlinux.org/packages/xrel-terminal-client/).
+Arch Linux users can use the AUR package [xrel-terminal-client](https://aur.archlinux.org/packages/xrel-terminal-client/).

-Other users should simply download the latest release for your arch from [here](https://github.com/hashworks/xRELTerminalClient/releases/latest) and move the executable to your `$PATH`.
+Other users should simply download the latest release for your arch from [here](https://github.com/hashworks/xRELTerminalClient/releases/latest) and move the executable to their `$PATH`.

 On your first start it will create a config file, you can avoid that by setting `--configFile=/dev/null`.